aref-asadi/Number-Guessing-Game/README.md

 # Number Guessing Game

-A simple, interactive number guessing game built with Python and `tkinter`.
-This game challenges players to guess a randomly generated number between 1 and 100, providing feedback after each guess.
-A fun and engaging way to practice programming with graphical interfaces and input validation!
+An enhanced number guessing game built with Python and `tkinter`, now featuring difficulty levels, a countdown timer, and a game menu!
+In this game, players can select their preferred difficulty level, which affects the time limit for guessing the number between 1 and 100.

 ## Features
-- **Random Number Generation**: A new random number between 1 and 100 is generated for each round, ensuring a unique game experience.
+- **Difficulty Levels**: Players can choose from Easy (60 seconds), Medium (30 seconds), or Hard (15 seconds) before starting the game.
+- **Countdown Timer**: A countdown timer provides urgency, turning red when fewer than 10 seconds are left.
+- **Game Menu**: A main menu allows players to choose the difficulty level, start the game, or exit.
-- **User Feedback**: Provides hints on whether each guess is too high or too low, guiding the player closer to the answer.
+- **Feedback System**: Gives hints on whether each guess is too high or too low, and tracks the number of attempts.
-- **Attempt Counter**: Tracks the number of attempts, adding an extra layer of challenge for players to guess in as few tries as possible.
+- **Attempt Counter**: Tracks the number of attempts, motivating players to improve with each game.
-- **Input Validation**: Handles invalid inputs gracefully, ensuring the game only accepts integer guesses within the correct range.

 ## Project Structure
+- `GameMenu` Class: Handles the main menu where users select difficulty levels and start or exit the game.
+  - `__init__(self, root)`: Initializes menu options and difficulty level selection.
+  - `start_game(self)`: Starts a new game with the selected difficulty and time limit.
-- `NumberGuessingGame` Class: Contains the main game logic and GUI components.
+- `NumberGuessingGame` Class: Manages the main gameplay, timer, and feedback.
-  - `__init__(self, root)`: Sets up the main window with labels, input fields, and buttons.
+  - `__init__(self, root, time_limit, menu_root)`: Sets up the game window, initializes the timer, and tracks attempts.
+  - `start_timer(self)`: Starts the countdown timer, updating every second.
-  - `check_guess(self)`: Handles the user's input, checks it against the target number, and provides feedback.
+  - `check_guess(self)`: Checks the user's guess, provides hints, and congratulates the player upon a correct guess.
-  - `reset_game(self)`: Resets the game state to start a new round, generating a fresh random number and resetting the attempt counter.
+  - `return_to_menu(self)`: Closes the game window and returns to the main menu.

 ## Prerequisites
 - **Python 3.x** installed on your system